FAQs for our international students and boarders.

 Do I need a guardian?

-Often education agents include the arrangement of guardians in their service to families; alternatively families can apply direct to AEGIS.
+Often education agents include the arrangement of guardians in their service to families; alternatively families can apply directly to AEGIS.
 It is the responsibility of each family and not the school, to ensure that the guardian is in place.

 Do you offer Visa sponsorship?